xiix0/scam/README.md

-You are deeply attached to your friends and acquaintances.
+You will be honored for contributing your time and skill to a worthy cause.